ikaru5/hathor-contract/README.md

 ### field

 This is straight forward.
-A simple property of deinfed type and Nil.
+A simple property of defined type and Nil.

 ```crystal
 # macro field(type_declaration, **options)